isomerpages/ogp-scamshield-suite/index.md

       subtitle: Think you are safe from scams?
       id: infopic
-      description: In a poll by the Cyber Security Agency of Singapore, only 13 per cent of respondents were able to distinugish between all phishing and legitimate content
+      description: In a poll by the Cyber Security Agency of Singapore, only 13 per cent of respondents were able to distinguish between all phishing and legitimate content
       button: Read more
       image: /images/stcolumn_022.png